Construction and sample path properties of Brownian house-moving between two curves: Abstract

 \section{Abstract}

-The purpose of this paper is to construct a new stochastic process ``Brownian house-moving,'' which is a Brownian bridge that stays between its starting point and its terminal point.
-To construct this process, statements are prepared on the weak convergence of conditioned Brownian motion, a conditioned Brownian bridge, a conditioned Brownian meander, and a conditioned three-dimensional Bessel bridge.
-Also studied are the sample path properties of Brownian house-moving and the decomposition formula for its distribution. \footnote[0]{2010 Mathematics Subject Classification: Primary 60F17; Secondary 60J25.}
+This study aims to construct a stochastic process called ``Brownian house-moving,'' which is a Brownian bridge conditioned to stay between two curves.
+To construct this process, statements are prepared on the weak convergence of conditioned Brownian motions, conditioned Brownian bridges, and conditioned three-dimensional Bessel bridges.
+Moreover, the sample path properties of Brownian house-moving are studied as well.